7mind/izumi/doc/microsite/src/main/tut/distage/advanced-features.md

 #### Automatic Resolution with generated proxies

-The above strategy depends on `distage-proxy-cglib` module which is a default dependency of `distage-core`.
+The above strategy depends on `distage-core-proxy-cglib` module which is a default dependency of `distage-core`.

 If you want to disable it, use `NoProxies` bootstrap configuration: